 Afer Kyle Trask dismantled an Arkansas Razorbacks team led by former Florida quarterback Feleipe Franks on Saturday night, 63-35, he instantly took over the betting odds to win the NCAA’s most prestigious awards.

 According to Odds Shark, he surpassed Alabama’s Mac Jones, Ohio State’s Justin Fields and Clemson’s Trevor Lawrence as the Heisman front-runner.
-That should be no surprise to anyone who saw his name trending on social media.
+That should have been no surprise to anyone who saw his name trending on social media.

-Trask would become Florida’s fourth Heisman Trophy winner, joining Tebow, Wuerffel and Spurrier.
+Trask had a chance to become Florida’s fourth Heisman Trophy winner, joining Tebow, Wuerffel and Spurrier.
 The numbers speak for themselves.
-Trask is on pace for 46 passing touchdown passes, five interceptions and 3,618 passing yards, which would be seven more touchdowns than Wuerffel threw for in 1996 and 332 more passing yards than Tebow’s 2007 season.
+Trask finished with 43 passing touchdown passes, eight interceptions and 4,283 passing yards, which was more touchdowns than Wuerffel threw for in 1996 and more passing yards than Tebow’s 2007 season.

-Don’t place your money on the kid from Manvel, Texas, just yet though.
+Don’t place your money on the kid from Manvel, Texas, though.

 Why Trask Won’t Win The Heisman

-Florida is going to beat Vanderbilt, Tennessee, Kentucky and LSU.
-Even if they lose one of those, they’re still heading to Atlanta in December.
+Florida beat Vanderbilt, Tennessee, Kentucky and lost to LSU.
+They still headed to Atlanta in December.

-Here’s the problem: Nick Saban and the Alabama Crimson Tide will be waiting for them.
-As much as it hurts me to say, Florida isn’t beating Alabama this year.
-Without that win, I don’t think Trask wins the Heisman.
-Not unless he shatters records in the regular season.
+Here’s the problem: Nick Saban and the Alabama Crimson Tide was waiting for them.
+As much as it hurts me to say, Florida never had a shot at beating Alabama this year, even considering the 52-46 final score.
+That loss hurt Trask’s Heisman chances tremendously.

-Florida’s offensive outbursts have masked a defensive deficiency all season.
-UF’s defense is allowing 30 points per game.
+Florida’s offensive outbursts masked a defensive deficiency all season.
+UF’s defense at one point was allowing 30 points per game.
 Ole Miss scored 35.
 Texas A&M put up 41.
 Even Arkansas found 35 points.
+LSU scored 37.
+Alabama and Oklahoma both hung a 50-burger on them.

-That figure won’t bode well against the ‘Tide, who is putting up 555 yards and 47.2 points per game in the SEC.
-Plus, Alabama’s defense is pretty darn good.
+That figure didn’t help when UF played the ‘Tide, who was putting up 555 yards and 47.2 points per game in the SEC at one point.
+Plus, Alabama’s defense was pretty darn good.
 What’s new?

-Basically, Trask will have to play a perfect game if the two teams meet in the conference title game.
+Basically, Trask had to play a perfect game when the two teams met in the conference title game.
 The same can be said for tight end Kyle Pitts, wide receiver Kadarius Toney and UF’s running backs.
-Even that might not be enough against an Alabama will NFL-ready talent all over the field.
+Even that wasn’t enough against an Alabama with NFL-ready talent all over the field.

 Six of the last seven winners of the Heisman Trophy award either played in the College Football Playoff or the BCS National Championship Game.
 Think about that.
 Joe Burrow, Kyler Murray and Baker Mayfield are just the last three.